 Customer success is a discipline that continues to evolve in software companies and is rapidly expanding into other industries.
 Its presence in a world where customers demand personalization and instant gratification means that companies without a customer success team are quickly falling behind the competition.

-For MindTouch, that’s where Keri Detrick comes in.
+For MindTouch, that’s where people like Keri Detrick comes in.

 Keri joined MindTouch as a Strategic Customer Success Manager (CSM) and quickly adapted to meeting customers’ needs and handling a portfolio with some of MindTouch’s most high-touch customers.
 After spending the past 14 years in account management and customer success, Keri sought to work in software, leading her to MindTouch.